hats-finance/hats-contracts/docs/roles.md

 ## `vault.committee` (committee of each vault, set on creation)

-See [parameters](./parameters.md) for the list of parameters managed by the owner of the committee.
+See [parameters](./parameters.md) for the list of parameters managed by the owner of the vault.

 - `submitClaim` - submit a claim for a bounty payout